 We use a standardised sales process which aims to create a pleasant and structured experience for clients.

 One of the important steps is to send a “shock and awe pack” to warm prospects.
 This is a big folder of materials to help educate the prospect about our brokerage and the mortgage process in general.
+Alternatively, you can send out a mortgage broker book to WOW the prospect right from the start.

 The Ideal Mortgage Broker Sales Process